 Is SWP open to freshmen?

 Yes.
-There is NO class limitation, but most students are juniors or seniors.
+There is NO class limitation, but most students are typically juniors or seniors.

 How many hours can I work?